zulip/zulip/templates/corporate/development-community.md

 15:00 UTC and 1:00 UTC), but the sun never sets on the Zulip community.
 Most questions get a reply within minutes to a few hours.

+You can also [read conversations](https://chat.zulip.org/) in the community without creating an account.
+If you are evaluating using Zulip for your organization, check out these [tips](/try-zulip/) for exploring the product in action in the development community.

 <br/>
 # Community norms